mccoy20/acme_workflow/doc/quick_start_guide.md

 A globus endpoind UUID, the default is edison.nersc.gov

 #### destination_endpoint
 The globus endpoint UUID for the machine doing the post-processing.
-The default is acme1.llnl.gov.
+The default is aims4.llnl.gov.

 ### Running

 Running on acme1 and aims4 is very easy.
-Simply activate the conda environment provided, and run the script.
+Simply activate the conda environment provided, and run the script (change <YOUR_PATH> to your valid path to the script).
 ```
+bash
 source activate /p/cscratch/acme/bin/acme
-python /p/cscratch/acme/bin/acme_workflow/workflow.py -c /path/to/your/run.cfg
+python /p/cscratch/acme/bin/acme_workflow/workflow.py -c <YOUR_PATH>/run.cfg
 ```

+You will be asked to log into globus, copy provided URL into a browser, then follow the small blue text link to log into your globus account.
+You will be presented with the Authorization Code, copy and paste it into your shell window.
+Globus endpoints need to be activated amnually, you need to activate both the source and the destination globus points.
+Copy and paste provided URLs into any browser and activate first source Endpoint (default nersc) then the target Endpoint (default aims4).

-In interactive mode, if the terminal is closed or you log out, it will stop the process (but the runs managed by SLURM will continue).
+In interactive mode, if the terminal is closed or you quit display with 'Ctr C' or you log out, it will stop the process (but the runs managed by SLURM will continue).
 See below for headless mode instructions.

-    python workflow.py -c run.cfg

 ![initial run](http://imgur.com/ZGuJUCk.png)